LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/seems-like-a-party-on-heaven.md

 are you the joke?

-&nbsp;
+In the name of delusion,

-You never come back;
+to never come back;

+In the name of delusion,

-like we don't exist,
+like we don't exist;

+In the name of delusion,

 I wish not to wish,

+In the name of delusion,

-I still wish that you save me.
+I still wish you save me.

 &nbsp;